 CATEGORY D QUESTION 1- What measures should be taken to ensure contactability and responsiveness of the providers?

 WG Conclusion: ICANN should publish and maintain a publicly accessible list of all accredited P/P service providers, with all appropriate contact information.
-Registrars should provide a web link to P/P services run by them or their Affiliates, and P/P service providers should declare their Affiliation with a registrar (if any) as a requirement of the accreditation program.
+Registrars should be advised to provide a web link to P/P services run by them or their Affiliates as a best practice.
+P/P service providers should declare their Affiliation with a registrar (if any) as a requirement of the accreditation program.

 WG Notes on D-1: